Versus the competiton:

 While the GL350 Bluetec diesel delivers the cushy ride, a combination of limited interior space and some irritating qualities weigh on this already-heavy SUV.

 If it’s been a few years since you’ve driven a full-size SUV, you’ll probably be surprised by how far this vehicle class has come in terms of ride comfort and handling poise.
-A decade ago, full-size SUVs had a primative body-on-frame design, leading to imprecise steering and poorly controlled body motions.
+A decade ago, full-size SUVs had imprecise steering and poorly controlled body motions.
 Many of these flaws have been engineered out of today’s models, and the GL-Class shows how good things can be.

 The GL350 is a very comfortable highway cruiser, and credit goes in part to the standard Airmatic height-adjustable air suspension.
 The big SUV floats softly over big dips in the road, and while you do feel it when it hits a bump or pothole, the impact is damped to the point that it doesn’t disturb you or your passengers.

-The Mercedes-Benz GL-Class models also give you a high driving position and great forward visibility — something that’s a supremely important factor for some shoppers.
+The GL-Class also gives you a high driving position and great forward visibility — something that’s a supremely important factor for some shoppers.

 The GL350 Bluetec’s 3.0-liter diesel V-6 makes 210 horsepower.
 There’s some familiar diesel clatter when accelerating, though the noise is nothing like an 18-wheeler.
 The sound is more akin to that of the newer diesel pickup trucks from Ford and Chevrolet, but it’s not as inconspicuous as today’s quietest clean-diesel cars.

-Diesels also typically hold a fuel economy advantage over gas engines, especially the large-dispacement V-8s that you would find in the GL550.
+Diesels also typically hold a fuel economy advantage over gas engines.
 The GL350’s combined EPA rating of 19 mpg is about 27 percent better than the 15 mpg combined rating the GL450 gets with its 4.6-liter gas V-8.
 However, the GL350’s combined rating lags those of other large diesel SUVs, including the BMW X5 xDrive35d (22 mpg) and Audi Q7 TDI (20 mpg).

 That said, in everyday driving it’s easy to achieve average fuel economy figures that are higher than the EPA estimates.
 An hour-long drive on highways and suburban roads around Chicago returned average fuel economy of about 25 mpg.
 With a large 26.4-gallon fuel tank, the cruising range could easily stretch to 600 miles, which is good for both road trips and the inevitable day you have to hunt for a station that sells diesel.